bram2w/baserow/docs/guides/baserow-docker-how-to.md

 ### Make Baserow publicly accessible

+Please note, the Docker and compose files provided by Baserow are currently only intended for local use.
+Exposing these containers publicly on the internet is not currently supported and is done at your own risk.

 By default when you run `docker-compose up` you can only access Baserow from the same machine by visiting `localhost:3000` or `127.0.0.1:3000`.
 If you are running the Baserow docker containers on a remote server which you want to access over a network or the public internet you need to set some environment variables to expose Baserow.

 > Please be warned that there is a security flaw with docker and the ufw firewall.
 > By default docker when exposing ports on 0.0.0.0 will bypass any ufw firewall rules